-Federal Program Areas Title VI/ Nondiscrimination Liaisons level - This training is conducted quarterly and is intended to provide Liaisons with an opportunity to discuss issues, ask questions regarding reviews conducted or to be conducted, review specific scenarios and share experiences.
-It is also an opportunity to provide individualized training related to Title VI/Nondiscrimination requirements and ways to apply the requirements to the specific Federal Program Area.
+Title VI/Nondiscrimination Liaisons level - This training is conducted quarterly and is intended to provide liaisons with an opportunity to discuss issues, ask questions regarding reviews conducted or scheduled to be conducted, review specific scenarios and share experiences.
+It is also an opportunity to provide individualized training related to Title VI/Nondiscrimination requirements and ways to apply the requirements to the specific Program Area.

-Staff Training - This training is provided by CRO every two years in person to ECD staff and yearly to MVD staff virtually.
-The training defines discrimination, discusses examples of discrimination and incorporates strategies to recognize and avoid potential problems when working with the public.
+Staff Training - This training is provided by the CRO every two years in person or virtual to ECD staff and yearly to MVD staff.
+The training defines discrimination, discusses examples of discrimination and incorporates strategies to recognize and avoid potential issues when working with the public.
 Special emphasis is placed on identifying practices that may be interpreted as discriminatory in nature due to an individual's protected class and identifies established processes designed to overcome barriers relative to a person's limited English proficiency.
-Training also covers ADOT's Title VI Complaint process and includes a question/answer session to be followed by a written test.
+The training also covers ADOT's Title VI Complaint process and includes a question/answer session and is followed by a written test.